ARMmbed/mbed-client-example-6lowpan/README.md

 * Check that the mbed 6LoWPAN Gateway is using the correct binary, as explained in [Gateway configuration](#gateway-configuration).
 * Check that the ARM mbed Device Connector address is set to `mbed-client-example-6lowpan`, as explained in [Client side configuration](#client-side-configuration).
 * Check the client trace.
 It should indicate that the bootstrap is ready when the FRDM-K64F board is connected to the mbed 6LoWPAN Gateway.

-For example, the **6LoWPAN ND** bootstrap trace window will indicate bootstrap state and object registration as follows:
+For example, the **6LoWPAN ND** bootstrap trace window will indicate the bootstrap state and object registration as follows:

 ```
 [INFO][m6LND]: 6LoWPAN ND bootstrap ready
 ...